 And one of his biggest takeaways backs up something we’ve said all along: Using technical language and industry lingo — “board speak” — drastically reduces the chances that a prospective donor will be interested in making a planned gift.

-In a survey he released in 2014, 23 percent of respondents said they would never be interested in a “charitable remainder trust.”
+In his 2014 survey, 23 percent of respondents said they would never be interested in a “charitable remainder trust.”

-Yet 36 percent said they’d be interested in gift planning right now if a solicitation were worded like this:
+Yet 36 percent would be interested in gift planning right now if a solicitation were worded in this way:

 “Get an immediate tax deduction and still receive income from your investments for the rest of your life by making a gift where you control the investment of the assets, but anything left over goes to charity at your death.”